mariotaku/moonlight-tv/README.md

 * Supports up to 4 controllers
 * Utilizes system hardware decoder to get best performance (webOS 3/4)
-* Easy to port to other OSes (Now runs on macOS, Linux)
+* Easy to port to other OSes (Now runs on macOS, Linux, Raspberry Pi)

 ## Screenshots